Vaalco on track for FSO deployment offshore Gabon

 “This new FSO, which is scheduled to be online in September 2022, costs almost 50 per cent less than the current FPSO and is expected to reduce our overall costs by approximately 17 per cent to 20 per cent.
 This will significantly improve our margins, enhance our cash flow generation and sustain our operational excellence and robust financial performance at Etame through 2030,” added Maxwell.

-The firm further explained that the current total field level capital conversion estimates are $40 to $50 million gross – $26 to $32 million net to Vaalco – while this capital investment is projected to save approximately $20 to $25 million gross per year – $13 to $16 million net to Vaalco – in operational costs through 2030.
+The firm further explains that the current total field level capital conversion estimates are $40 to $50 million gross – $26 to $32 million net to Vaalco – while this capital investment is projected to save approximately $20 to $25 million gross per year – $13 to $16 million net to Vaalco – in operational costs through 2030.
 Therefore, this gives the project a very attractive payback period of less than two and a half years, according to the company.

 Located offshore Gabon, the Etame Marin field is operated by Vaalco with 58.8 per cent working interest and 63.6 per cent participating interest.
 Other partners are Addax Petroleum and PetroEnergy.